vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/designer.rst

-For a simple but complete and fully documented example of a custom widget that defines new Qt signals, slots and properties, and its plugin, look in the :file:`examples/designer/plugins` directory of the PyQt source package.
+For a simple but complete and fully documented example of a custom widget that defines new Qt signals, slots and properties, and its plugin, look in the :file:`examples/designer/plugins` directory of the PyQt4 source package.
 The :file:`widgets` subdirectory contains the :file:`pydemo.py` custom widget and the :file:`python` subdirectory contains its :file:`pydemoplugin.py` plugin.